 Click Play to Learn More About the Proud Beauceron

 History of the Beauceron

-Developed solely in France, the Beauceron is the largest French sheepdog, and possibly one of the oldest as well, with possible mentions in historical documents dating as far back as the 1500s.
+Developed solely in France, the Beauceron is the largest French sheepdog, and possibly one of the oldest as well, with mentions in historical documents dating as far back as the 1500s.
 The breed was found throughout France and not just in the Beauce region.
-Like the long-haired Briard sheepdog, the Beauceron has double dewclaws on the hind leg, showing that they likely came from the same ancestors.
+Like the long-haired Briard sheepdog, the Beauceron has double dewclaws on the hind leg, indicating that they likely came from the same ancestors.

 The Beauceron was virtually unknown outside of France until World War II.
 The French Ministry of Agriculture asked the Society Central Canine to write a confirmation examination in the 1960s to ensure the qualities of the breed were preserved.
-There was concern that with modernization, the breed would die out or be diluted.
+There was a concern that with modernization, the breed would die out or be diluted.
 The breed was fully inducted into the American Kennel Club's Herding Group in 2007 and first appeared at the Westminster Kennel Club Dog Show in 2008.

-A Beauceron can be a good family dog for people with older children who can respect the animal and tolerate the natural herding behavior.
+A Beauceron can be a good family dog for people with older children who can respect the animal and tolerate natural herding behavior.
 Be aware that this can include nipping a child and be sure your kids and any visitors understand this.